Graduate Certificate in Medical Device Development

 REQUIRED COURSES (15 total credits)

-Four required courses (12 credits) + one three-credit elective or three one-credit electives (3 credits) for a total of 15 credits are required for this certificate.
+Four required courses (12 credits) + one three-credit elective for a total of 15 credits are required for this certificate.

 Required courses (all four courses):

-Elective courses (choose 1 three-credit course OR 3 one-credit courses listed below):
+Elective courses (choose one three-credit course from the list below):